-It’s tempting to make eating chocolate eggs your main activity over Easter, but try some fresh craft ideas to keep keep your toddler or pre-schooler busy over the next couple of weeks and you’ll soon put a smile on their face (without the sugar high).
+It’s tempting to make eating chocolate eggs your main activity over Easter, but try some fresh craft ideas to keep keep your tot busy over Easter and you’ll soon put a smile on their face (without the sugar high).

 Hard-boil some chicken eggs and then let your toddler paint them in bright colours.
 Alternatively, you can dye them by dipping them in food dye (although this method could end up being a LOT messier).
 If you blow out the egg first, by making a small hole in the narrow top of the egg and a larger one at the bottom and blowing out the yolk and white, you can thread some ribbon through it and it will be light enough to hang from an Easter tree.

 Cut some branches from a tree that has buds, spring blossom or flowers on and hang egg decorations, fluffy chicks, cardboard egg cut-outs and pieces of colourful ribbon.
 Who says trees are only for Christmas?

 Easter bonnet anyone?
 Either decorate a ready-made straw hat or start from scratch by making your own – you can opt for animal heads.
 For tips on making an Easter Bonnet, click here.

 Use two pieces of coloured felt pieces in the shape of your finger that are sewn together round the edge, then add on eyes, ears, beaks and noses to create Easter farmyard animals, chicks or rabbits.
 Your baby will love interacting with them.

 Fold a piece of A4 yellow card in half then get your toddler to decorate a card for another member of your family with ribbon and pictures of eggs and chicks.
 You could even put folded up card inside to create a pop-up card, or have fun with Easter slogans such as ‘Have an Egg-cellent Easter’ or ‘See the bunny side of life’.

 Egg Hunt Bucket